 Also expect the unexpected such as salmon, carp and bream.
 In fact last time I fished the Test, I caught nine different species in a day, all on sweetcorn.
 I included roach to 1 lb 12 oz, dace to 10oz, chub to 3 lb 8oz, grayling, salmon par, sea trout, bream, roach-bream hybrids and brown trout.
 Sea and brown trout can be classified as the same species, so it was eight species to some people!

 Although both rivers do produce massive grayling, if there is one river that reigns supreme over both for constantly producing record nudging specimens it’s the Dorset Frome.

-Grayling fishing tips for float fishing
+Grayling fishing tips with a float

 So you have decided to book up and need some help in catching?
 It’s time for some proper grayling tips…